DON'T THINK! IMAGINE!

 - There's implication that this trope was used in MÄR after Ginta and Jack are trained for the second time, which is during the War Games.
 Their master is asked what they were taught and in response launches a pebble at each of them.
 They both dodge despite being shot at from behind.
 The humor is explored with Jack catching the stone.. and then rolling around on the ground because the pebble was moving at such speed that being stupid enough to catch the thing hurt.

-- These exact words are left by Nabeshin to Excel at the end of their "intensive training" in episode 9 of Excel Saga.
-Ultimately it's parodied: in the end, she defeats the bowling villain by exploding the bomb hidden within the bowling ball Nabeshin left her.
+- Excel♥Saga: These exact words are left by Nabeshin to Excel at the end of their "intensive training" in episode 9.
+Ultimately it's parodied: She defeats the bowling villain by exploding the bomb hidden within the bowling ball Nabeshin left her.
 Also, this being Excel, the "don't think" part goes without saying.

-- In Rosario + Vampire, this trope may have been used when Moka taught Tsukune how to sense youki energy.
+- In Rosario To Vampire, this trope may have been used when Moka taught Tsukune how to sense youki energy.